Adding A Mature Dog to Your Life

 Some of our dogs head to their new homes spayed or neutered.
 If not, they have been offered on a spay and neuter contract and would have only been offered if you agreed to spay or neuter the dog within a couple of months.
 Our dogs have already been parents and the intention is that they enjoy retirement, free of puppy care.
 Please respect their need to enjoy the rest of their life free of the care of puppies, and spay and neuter as per the contract.

 We are so thankful for the love and care you will give your new pal.
 Please keep in mind that she (or he!) is experiencing a HUGE life change.
-It will take them i anywhere from several months to longer to truly feel completely comfortable with their new life.
-Some drooling, shaking behaviour, lowered tail and general worry is to be expected when a life change this dramatic occurs.
-Treat your new pal with love and patience, give her time and she will awe you with the dog she becomes over time.
+Some drooling, shaking behaviour, lowered tail and general worry is to be expected when a life change this dramatic occurs and this worried behaviour may last for quite a while.
+Treat your new pal with love and patience, give her time and she will awe you with the dog she becomes.
 Please remember that your new pal is fully returnable and we are HAPPY to have her back at any time you feel things are not working out.
 Our goal is that our dog finds a happy home and you are completely satisfied with your new family member.